viljami-j/rubik-data-structure/README.md

 # Overview
-- A data structure with a focus on implementing Rubik's cube rotations.
+- A data structure with a focus on implementing logical rotations of a Rubik's Cube.